International Symposium on the Glacial Erosion and Sedimentation

 - Hazards associated with glacial sedimentation and erosion.

-Participants who wish to present a paper (oral or poster) at the Symposium will be required to submit an abstract by 12 January 2019.
+Participants who wish to present a paper (oral or poster) at the Symposium will be required to submit an abstract by 5 February 2019 (deadline has been extended).

 For more information, please see the link above.